 The long line of combat aces dominating the skies under the American flag starts with Lt.
 Stephen Thompson, though.
 Because of the uncommon circumstances surrounding Thompson’s unofficial mission, he didn’t actually receive credit for the first confirmed aerial victory until 1967, when the National Museum of the U.S. Air Force cleared things up and got him the recognition.

 That wouldn’t be the last of Thompson’s notable service.
-Four months later, with the U.S. now fully engaged in the war in the air, Thompson was the observer on a Salmson fighter aircraft.
+Four months later, with the U.S. now fully engaged in the air war, Thompson was the observer on a Salmson fighter aircraft.
 He shot down two enemy aircraft before he and his pilot, Lt.
 John C. Miller, were shot down.
 Miller was able to land the aircraft in Allied territory before succumbing to a stomach wound.
-Thompson was struck in the leg and, due to lacking medical services in the area, dug the bullet out with his pocket knife.
-The uniform he was wearing, complete with the French Croix de Guerre he was awarded, is displayed in the National Museum of the U.S. Air Force along with the bullet he extracted.
+Thompson was struck in the leg and, due to lacking medical services in the area, dug the bullet out himself with his pocket knife.
+The uniform he was wearing, complete with the French Croix de Guerre he was awarded, is displayed in the National Museum of the U.S. Air Force, along with the bullet he extracted.